Revealed: How Accurate Is Apple Watch Calories Calculator

 How Does Apple Watch Calculate Calories Burned?

-The Apple Watch calculates calories burned by heart rate.
+The Apple Watch calculates calories burned using your heart rate.
 To elaborate, the Apple Watch calorie counter tracks your heart rate and movement and uses your personal health information, such as height and weight, to track your daily calorie expenditure.
 Apple Watch calorie calculations are based on health standards and are known to be accurate.

 How are calories calculated?
 Apple Watch calorie tracking is based on a scientific principle called the metabolic rate.
 Metabolic rate is how quickly the body expends the calories ingested through food intake.
 Each individual has a unique metabolic rate, but scientists can accurately predict an individual’s metabolic rate based on their age, gender, weight, and height.